Lumberj3ck/lumberj3ck-site/content/posts/how-to-host-many-static-website-under-one-s3-bucket/index.md

 };
 {{< /highlight >}}

-If you are following guide change the hardcoded s3 bucket name in your lambda.
-When you created your function which modifies request, we are almost done and ready to deploy function.

-Now go to lambda actions tab and press {{< emphasize >}}Deploy to Lambda@Edge{{< /emphasize >}}

-{{< figure src="lambda-actions.png" style="min-width: 250px; max-width:800px; margin:0;" width="100%" alt="lambda actions">}}

-Choose your cloudfront distribution and don't forget to set correct cloudfront event when lambda is going to be triggered.
+Deploy the function to Lambda@Edge and associate it with the appropriate CloudFront event you need to select {{< emphasize >}} Viewer request {{< / emphasize >}}.

-{{< figure src="deploy-to-lambda-edge.png" style="min-width: 250px; max-width:800px; margin:0;" width="100%" alt="deploy-to-lambda-edge">}}
+{{< figure src="deploy-to-lambda-edge.png" style="min-width: 250px; max-width:800px; margin:0;" width="100%" alt="Deploy to Lambda@Edge">}}

-After deploying code, everything must be working and our two different domains must be forwarded to the correct folder.
+### Conclusion
+Once everything is set up, your subdomains will correctly route to their respective folders in the S3 bucket.
+If you followed this guide step by step, you should now have a scalable and cost-effective way to host multiple static websites on AWS.